 Just be aware that this course was designed for English-speaking engineers, so it may be difficult for beginner learners.

-As you may have already realized, leadership is one of the most valuable qualities in an engineer.
+As you may have already realized, leadership is one of the most valuable qualities of an engineer.
 Companies look for strong leadership skills before giving promotions.

-So if you already have some decent communication skills in English and are looking to expand to management roles, this series of courses promises to be of great help.
+So if you already have some decent communication skills in English and are looking to expand to management roles, this series of courses promise to be of great help.